docknetwork/api-docs/source/index.html.md

 This is an operation to create and sign a verifiable presentation out of one or more Verifiable Credentials.
 Remember, signing counts as a paid transaction.

 <aside class="warning">
-This operation counts towards your monthly limits for each successful call
+This operation counts towards your monthly transaction limits for each successful call
 </aside>

 > Body parameter